EchoCodez/ACLHack/README.md

 Go to our website:  <a href="https://crimidect.netlify.app" target="_blank"> <b> crimidect.netlify.app </b></a>

+**IMPORTANT NOTE**: You MUST turn on third party cookies for the google form to work!

 When the sever is up and running (which can be done by cloning the repository and running results.py), the google form will provide a nearly instantaneous report.

 ## <a name="introduction">🤖 About</a>